The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Introduction

 The singular points of $W$ lie over the intersection points of the curves $\vp_i$ in $w_1=w_2=0$.
-Let $\wt W$ be a suitably chosen small resolution of $W$ (the resolution has to be compatible with the real structure on $W$; only one choice leads to a twistor space, see \cite{ku} for details).
-The sections $E_1\colon w_0=w_1=0$ and $E_2\colon w_0=w_2=0$ in $W$ do not pass through the singular locus and therefore they can also be considered as divisors in $\wt W$.
+Let $\wt W$ be a suitably chosen small resolution of $W$ (the resolution has to be compatible with the real structure on $W$; only one choice leads to a twistor space, see \cite{lb1} and \cite{ku} for details).
+The sections $E_1\colon w_0=w_1=0$ and $E_2\colon w_0=w_2=0$ in $W$ do not pass through the singular locus, and therefore, they can also be considered as divisors in $\wt W$.
 Each can be blown down to a curve, along opposite rulings of the quadric, both in $W$ and $\wt W$.
-As a result we get a singular threefold $Z$ and its small resolution $\wt Z$, the LeBrun twistor space.
+As a result, we get a singular threefold $Z$ and its small resolution $\wt Z$, the LeBrun twistor space.

-As the real structure and the twistor lines play no role in our main construction we can consider more general discriminant curves, only subject to the condition that the singularities of $W$ admit a small resolution.
+As the real structure and the twistor lines play no role in our main construction, we can consider more general discriminant curves, only subject to the condition that the singularities of $W$ admit a small resolution.
 In particular, we can replace the product $\vp_1\cdots\vp_n$ by any non-singular form of type $(n,n)$.
-We call a smooth space obtained by blowing down the two sections $E_1$, $E_2$ a \emph{Kurke-LeBrun manifold}.
-In this Introduction we mainly restrict ourselves to the case of the product $\vp_1\cdots\vp_n$, with $n=3$.
+We call a smooth space obtained by blowing down the two sections $E_1$, $E_2$ an \emph{\KLB manifold}\footnote{\KLB stands for \textbf{s}mall \textbf{r}esolution of a \textbf{c}onic \textbf{b}undle}.
+In this Introduction, we mainly restrict ourselves to the case of the product $\vp_1\cdots\vp_n$, with $n=3$.

 The general twistor space over $\P^2\#\P^2\#\P^2$ is a small resolution of a double cover of $\P^3$, branched along a quartic surface with 13 ordinary double points \cite{po92,k-k}, with equation of the form